muling3/nodejs-mysql-rest/README.md

-# NodeJs Rest Api connectin to mysql database
+# NodeJs Shopping Cart rest Api connecting to mysql database
 Its an application which connects to a mysql database and performs crud operations.
-Implemented using NodeJs
+Implemented using `express` and `mysql2`

 ---

+## Implemented
+- User router, products router, cart router
+- Clean code
+- Integration tests for all the router endpoints

 ## TODO's
-- Refactor code to MVC architecture
-- Implement Logger Middleware
+- Logger Middleware
-- Implement user authentication using JWT
+- User authentication using JWT
+- Authorisation Middleware
+- Error handler
 - Any other thought that comes through

   ---